A Brief Discussion on the Application and Insights of Flag Enums

 What is an Enum

-The following is an example of an Enum:
+The following is an Enum example:

-enum Action : ushort { // Specify the member type as ushort; defaults to int if not specified
+enum Action : ushort { // Specify member type as ushort; defaults to int if not specified

 /// <summary>